debops/debops/docs/custom-features.rst

 your own tasks at the beginning or end of these roles, which gives you more control over the configuration.

-By combining above techniques, you can very eaily extend DebOps roles without losing the ability to update them using ``git`` without merge conflicts.
+By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them using ``git`` without merge conflicts.

 LDAP integration